 I was finding my rhythm with gravel riding and thoroughly enjoying the southern Namib desert scenery.
 Namibia is one of my favourite countries, perhaps my favourite because its so unspoiled, beautiful and wild.
 The riding is on the enjoyable side of challenging, the colours are unearthly, the air is pure, and there are African wild animals and birds everywhere.

 I was riding in a particularly desolate area when I saw a figure simmering in the distance ahead.
 As I drew closer I realized it was a man, and closer still, a European man.
-He looked like a sort of street sleeper tramp you see in an English city, except without a dog or selling the “Big Issue”.
+He looked strange and like a sort of street sleeper tramp you see in an English city, except without a dog or selling the “Big Issue”.
 I drew up along side him and asked if he was OK, or needed anything.

 ‘Nay, I’m fine, mon’, came the reply in a thick Scottish accent.